ggcarvalho/IN1076_Capstone/README.md

 The image processing tools available and their respective names (you should use theses names when running the program) are given below:

-- Grayscale filter (`grayscale`): converts an RGB image into grayscale using the luminance of a pixel.
+- Grayscale filter (`grayscale`): Converts an RGB image into grayscale using the luminance of a pixel.
 The luminance Y is calculated using the formula Y = 0.299r + 0.587g + 0.114b where r, g, and b are the pixel values for the red, green, and blue channels, respectively.

-- Halftone (`halftone`): converts the range of a grayscale image to [0, 9], and for each pixel value performs a mapping according to the following image from this [reference](http://www.imageprocessingplace.com/DIP-3E/dip3e_student_projects.htm#02-01).
+- Halftone (`halftone`): Converts the range of a grayscale image to [0, 9], and for each pixel value performs a mapping according to the following image from this [reference](http://www.imageprocessingplace.com/DIP-3E/dip3e_student_projects.htm#02-01).
+The output is a black & white picture that resembles a grayscale picture with lower resolution.
 Due to this mapping, halftoned images have three times the width and three times the height of the original image.

 ![Halftone map](halftone_map.png)